Frequently Asked Questions

 - Bill Gates

-Here’s the good news.
+Here’s the good news, though.
 The worst that can happen by not making it is that you improved yourself by trying.
 Information is information, and time on the drum is time well spent.
 If you came to our audition and did your best, listened, took notes, and asked questions, then you got better and that’s all there is to it.
 If you truly want it, you’ll work your rear end off for the next 365 days and come back an even better drummer and earn your place!

 What happens if I make it?